cssr4africa/cssr4africa/unit_tests/speech_event_test/README.md

 Test SpeechEvent's end-to-end transcription process
 ---
 Given:    a running speechEvent ROS node
-When:     an audio signal is detected on the /soundDetection/signal ROS topic
+When:     a goal is sent to the /speechEvent/recognise_speech_action ROS action
-Then:     the audio needs to be transcribed and the text transcription published on the /speechEvent/text ROS topic
+Then:     transcribe utterances in audio published on the /soundDetection/signal ROS topic and return the result via the /speechEvent/recognise_speech_action ROS action
 ---

 Transcribe 'rw-ingendo': PASS